OctopusDeploy/docs/src/pages/docs/octopus-rest-api/openid-connect/index.md

 Octopus supports using [OpenID Connect (OIDC)](https://openid.net/) to access the Octopus API without needing to provision API keys.

 :::div{.hint}
-Using OIDC to access the Octopus API is used for machine-to-machine scenarios such as a automating release creation in CI servers.
+OIDC to access the Octopus API is used for machine-to-machine scenarios such as automating release creation in CI servers.

 See [authentication providers](/docs/security/authentication) for information on configuring user authentication into Octopus Deploy.
 :::